 • Confidential peer coaching circles to work on real-time leadership challenges, identify areas for growth, and expand capacity to lead change.

-Women in Leadership (WIL) Women in Leadership is a part time leadership development program that supports the leadership development of women, establishing a pipeline for professional advancement, and creating a cross-sector network of women who support each other’s leadership development.
-For ascending or established women professionals.
-Participants should live/work in Southern California and have a minimum of 7 years of work experience.
+WIL is a part-time leadership development program that supports the leadership development of women, establishing a pipeline for professional advancement, and creating a cross-sector network of women who support each other’s leadership development.

 • Negotiation